rcbcgreenpanzer/rcbc_Modules/rcbc_Base/README.md

 RCBC's tweaks to vin\_Base

 * Scenes:
+  * art\_discussion\_family:
+    * Family doesn't judge you for knowing less
+    * If you know less they inform you about things
+    * If you know more you inform them about things
+  * book\_discussion\_family:
+    * Family doesn't judge you for knowing less
+    * If you know less they inform you about things
+    * If you know more you inform them about things
   * cherry\_boy\_cms:
     * Loosen trigger conditions so that actors with existing children and/or partners are valid.